Acts 28 Lesson

 • 2019: 4.3 million self-help books sold in the United States.

-Why are people so worried?
-Part of the answer is the decline of organized religion.
+Part of the answer is because of the decline of organized religion.

 DECLINING CHURCH MEMBERSHIPS

 According to news.gallup.com, church membership has declined by 20% in the last two decades.
-Fewer people going to church means fewer people hearing God’s word, and that has an impact on how much people are worrying.

-FOLLOWING JESUS BRINGS ABOUT PEACE
+FOLLOWING JESUS

 The apostle Paul said:

-• “Do not be anxious about anything, but in everything by prayerand pleading with thanksgiving let your requests be made known to God.
+• “Do not be anxious about anything, but in everything by prayer and pleading with thanksgiving let your requests be made known to God.
 And the peace of God, which surpasses all comprehension, will guard your hearts and minds in Christ Jesus.” – Philippians 4:6-7.

 It is not until we eliminate worry from our minds that we can truly be at peace with God, and ourselves.